 - any act considered by the principal to be injurious to the moral tone of the school;

 - any act considered by the principal to be injurious to the physical or mental well-being of any member of the school community; or

 - any act considered by the principal to be contrary to the Board or School Code of Conduct.

 Long Term Suspensions

 - Where a student is suspended for six (6) or more days, the student will be assigned an alternative program (Alternative Suspension Program, ASP).
 A Student Action Plan (SAP) will be developed for every pupil who agrees to participate in an Alternative Suspension Program.

-- A student suspended for six (6) to ten (10) days will be provided with a SAP including academic supports.
-Students suspended for eleven (11) or more school days will be provided with academic and non-academic supports where appropriate and available.
+- A student suspended for eleven (11) or more school days will be provided with educational and social supports where appropriate and available.

-All residents in the province of Ontario breathing easy now!
-The Smoke-Free Ontario Act, which came into effect on May 31, 2006, makes all enclosed public places and workplaces smoke-free.
-Under the Act, smoking and/or using a tobacco product is prohibited on all Avon Maitland District School Board properties, school buses and at school or board sponsored events.
-Principals and Vice-Principals are required to notify the local health unit of any infractions.
+The purpose of the Ontario Tobacco Control Act is to reduce smoking.
+Under the Act, smoking and/or using a tobacco product, including e-cigarettes, is prohibited on all Avon Maitland District School Board properties, school buses and at school or board sponsored events.
+Principals and Vice-Principals are required to notify the Tobacco Enforcement Ofﬁcer at the local health unit of any infractions.
 Consequences may include warnings, suspensions and/or a Provincial Offence ticket.